Parkia javanica: Ethnobotanical importance

 This plant is known as an important medicinal plant in the herb industry in Indonesia, using mainly the seed.
-In addition, other parts which considered medicinal are the bark, leaves and the root.
+In addition, other parts which are considered medicinal are the bark, leaves and the root.
 It is most sought after for its anti-bacterial properties and is applied in traditional medicine for infections and stomach disorders.

 Some states in the North-East India like Mizoram (where it's called 'Zawngtah'), Manipur (where it's called 'Yongchak'), etc. use its fruit (the bean-liked part) as part of their meal.
 This bean after having its skin scraped off is eaten raw or cooked by the Mizo and other hill people of north-east India.